innoworkssoftware/inleads-event-logger/README.md

 // The only required field is the api token InLeads.init('api-token');

-// Only email is Mandatory
-InLeads.setUser('email', 'name', { role: 'some-role' });
+// Should be called once to initialise user, email is Mandatory InLeads.setUser('email', 'name', { role: 'some-role' });

 // track should only be called once init and setUser is completed